cloakware-ctf/rhme3-writeups/unauthorized/notes.md

 Maybe part of the challenge is to get the challenge binary to print or otherwise load this function address and jump to it.

-I got an updated *full compromise* idb from jonathan and used bindiff to import some function names.
+I got an updated *full compromise* idb from Jonathan and used bindiff to import some function names.

-I poked aruond the write eeprom functions and noticed that detect fault injection is writing a flag to address 0 of the eeprom.
+I poked around the write eeprom functions and noticed that detect fault injection is writing a flag to address 0 of the eeprom.

 I found also that what was marked as eeprom_mapen is actually implementing a read of eeprom address